About The National Transportation Library

 Specifically, MAP-21 mandates that NTL:

-- Become a central clearinghouse for transportation data and information of the Federal Government
+- Serve as a central clearinghouse for transportation data and information of the Federal Government;

-- Coordinate among and cooperate with multiple external parties to develop a “comprehensive transportation information and knowledge network” to support the I-XI list [information required of BTS at 49 USC 6302((b)(3)(B)(vi)]
+- Coordinate among and cooperate with multiple external parties to develop a “comprehensive transportation information and knowledge network” to support the I-XI list [information required of BTS at 49 USC 6302((b)(3)(B)(vi)]; and

-The Bureau of Transportation Statistics, part of the Research and Innovative Technology Administration of US DOT, administers the National Transportation Library.
+The Bureau of Transportation Statistics, part of the Office of the Assistant Secretary for Research and Technology of US DOT, administers the National Transportation Library.

-In 2008 a new NTL was created through a merger with the US Department of Transportation Library.
-Since its inception in 1969 the US DOT Library had served as the Department’s focal point for technical and legal information and research.
+From October 1, 2008 Ė September 30, 2015, the NTL digital library program was merged with the traditional US Department of Transportation Library.
+Since its inception in 1967 the US DOT Library has served as the Department’s focal point for technical and legal information and research.
 Offering the traditional library resources of an expansive book and journal collection, reference services, electronic database access and interlibrary loan, the US DOT Library met the research needs of DOT staff for decades while also serving as one of the nation’s most important repositories of transportation information available to the general public.

 Transportation Knowledge Networks